n0kira/Mattii1/README.md

 - 👋 Hi, I’m @Mattii1
-- 👀 I’m interested in web development
+- 👀 I'm interested in video games and programming!
-- 🌱 I’m currently learning front-end web development with HTML, JS, CSS
+- 🌱 Currently learning C, C++ in shool
-- 📫 How to reach me: Telegram - @Mattiii1   Twitter - @Matti__i

 <!---
 Mattii1/Mattii1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.